wifiguru10/autoQ/README.md

 # autoQ
 Script to automatically quarantine or default a port based on the port TAG.
+The use case is to integrate into 3rd party security systems like Forescout.

 # Steps